 What To Do if your Car Breaks down: WITH MexInsurance.com®

 Vehicle problems can happen to anyone.
-However, you can reduce the possibilities of a break-down if you have your vehicle checked before leaving.
+However, you can reduce the possibility of a breakdown if you have your vehicle checked before leaving.
 Check your oil level, tire pressure, coolant, and battery connections.
 Also, make sure you have a good spare tire.

 What To Do if you Breakdown in Mexico if you have MexInsurance.com®: Immediately file a claim.